 Time.
-You can tell the story of a year in one sentence, or the story of a day in six hundred pages, so decide when your narrative should be real-time or even more expansive (it's Bloomsday, today but it takes longer than a day to read Ulysses), and where you want to compress time and cover the ground, while making your Telling Showy.
+You can tell the story of a year in one sentence, or the story of a day in six hundred pages: the time the events take to happen is quite different from the time you take to tell them.
+You need to decide when your narrative should be real-time or even more expansive (it's Bloomsday, today but it takes longer than a day to read Ulysses), and when you want to compress time and cover the ground, while making your Telling Showy.
 Will you take the reader on a high-speed magic carpet across time to the next important scene, or will you just jump-cut there?
 Where might you, within a scene, compress or expand the narrative according to what matters now, or will matter later?

 Psychic distance.
 All narratives work by moving closer into and further out from one or more individual characters' consciousness.
 But how wide is the range you use?
 Unless you're very experimental then you're unlikely to spend the whole narrative at one or other of the extremes, but the wider the range you can learn to write, and then exploit, the more energy your storytelling will have.
 Plunge the reader deep-deep-deep into the physical and mental experience of a character.
 Pull right out and speak as a storyteller spinning a tale, letting the seeds you've planted in the reader's mind flower in their own particular climate.